PyCQA/redbaron/docs/why.rst

 * implement the class browser of smalltalk for python (the whole one where you can edit the code of the methods, not just showing code)

-It is very likely that you will end up with the awkward feeling of writing clumpsy weak code that is very likely to break because you didn't thought about all the annoying special cases and the formatting keeps bothering you.
+It is very likely that you will end up with the awkward feeling of writing clumsy weak code that is very likely to break because you didn't thought about all the annoying special cases and the formatting keeps bothering you.
 You may end up playing with `ast.py <http://docs.python.org/2/library/ast.html>`_ until you realize that it removes too much information to be suitable for those